ConversationsMonday, November 23, 2020 2:06 AM

 Every conversation needs to have a unique ID that you choose.
 Choosing your own conversation ID keeps you firmly in control of the granularity of a conversation.
 For example, should any two people who chat have a single, continuous conversation?
-Or should there be a new, separate conversation for every order or transaction, even if two given users may have multiple transactions?
+Or should there be a new, separate conversation for every purchase or transaction, even if two given users may have multiple transactions?

 Here are three ways in which TalkJS customers often choose a conversation ID:

-1. One conversation per order
+1. One conversation per purchase